Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Injecting a Controller using MEF 2.0 ###

-In this exercise you will learn how to inject dependencies in a controller as you did in exercise 1; but in this case, instead of Unity Application Block, you will be using a different container like MEF 2.0.
+In this exercise, you will learn how to inject dependencies in a controller but using a different container.

 <a name="Ex4Task1" />
 #### Task 1 - Running the Application ####

-In this task, you will run the Begin application, which is including the service into the Store Controller that separates the data access from the application logic.
+In this task, you will run the Begin application, which includes the service into the Store Controller that separates the data access from the application logic.

-After browsing to the store you will receive an exception since the controller service is not passed as a parameter by default:
+After browsing to the store you will receive an exception, as the controller service is not passed as a parameter by default:

 1. Open the begin solution **MvcMusicStore.sln** at **Source\Ex04-Injecting Controller using MEF 2.0\Begin**.